 Maine vs Texas

-Texas is cheaper overall, while Maine has higher incomes, Texas has lower state income tax, and Texas gets more sunshine.
+Texas is cheaper overall, while $100 goes further in Texas, Maine has higher incomes, Texas has lower state income tax, and Texas gets more sunshine.

 Quality of Life